Skip to content

 Revenue requires Irish businesses to retain expense records for six years under Section 886 of the Taxes Consolidation Act 1997.
 Revenue eBrief 09/15 clarified that electronic image storage of receipts is acceptable provided the images are clear, unaltered and retained for the full period.
 A well-configured expense platform replaces the paper-receipt shoebox with a searchable, date-stamped, tamper-evident store - provided the platform itself has a retention policy that lasts at least as long as Revenue's audit window.

 VAT reclaim is where expense platforms earn their keep.
 For a receipt to support a VAT reclaim, it must show the supplier's VAT registration number, the transaction date, the net and VAT amounts, and a sufficient description of the goods or services.
-Platforms like Pleo, Concur, Spendesk and Payhawk use OCR plus line-item extraction to pull these fields automatically and attach them to the correct VAT code in your accounting system.
+Platforms like Concur, Spendesk, Payhawk, Dext, and Sage AutoEntry use OCR plus line-item extraction to pull these fields automatically and attach them to the correct VAT code in your accounting system.
 Getting this right across 500 employee receipts a month is the difference between a one-afternoon close and a week of bookkeeper time.

 SEPA settlement matters for EU-IBAN card issuers.
-Pleo, Soldo, Spendesk and Payhawk all issue IE/EU IBANs to your company entity, meaning top-ups and settlements move as euro SEPA transfers - no FX, no US-bank-wire intermediary, no Schrems II data export for payment data.
+Spendesk and Payhawk issue French and Bulgarian IBANs to your company entity, meaning top-ups and settlements move as euro SEPA transfers - no FX, no US-bank-wire intermediary, no Schrems II data export for payment data.
 For an Irish entity paying Irish employees in euro, this is simpler and cheaper than a US-issued card programme.
 Expensify remains a strong product but its card programme is US-only, which materially changes the total cost of ownership for an Irish team.
+If an Irish (IE) IBAN is a hard requirement, Soldo (CBI-authorised) and Pleo (Danish EMI passporting in) are the alternatives - both covered on the Fintech guide.

 How to Choose the Right Expense Management Software for Your Irish Business